dcostachar/cyclistic-case-study/README.md

 ### Saving the Cleaned Station Data Table

-Creating our final station lookup table with the cleaned station data, where each row is unique, with distinct station names and IDs.
+Creating my final station lookup table with the cleaned station data, where each row is unique, with distinct station names and IDs.
 This will ensure that the upcoming joins are performed correctly.
-To do this, we'll use a CTAS command (Create Table As Select), which allows us to create a new table and populate it with the result set of a SELECT query (the one used above), effectively combining both table creation and data insertion in a single step.
+To do this, I'll use a CTAS command (Create Table As Select), which allows me to create a new table and populate it with the result set of a SELECT query (the one used above), effectively combining both table creation and data insertion in a single step.

-Upon creating our final station lookup table with the cleaned station data and giving it a final review, I noticed a few station names and IDs that appear to be duplicates (e.g., the same station name with minor differences such as special characters) or station names with "test" in the name, which seem to be invalid/inaccurate entries.
+Upon creating my final station lookup table with the cleaned station data and giving it a final review, I noticed a few station names and IDs that appear to be duplicates (e.g., the same station name with minor differences such as special characters) or station names with "test" in the name, which seem to be invalid/inaccurate entries.
 Cleaning this thoroughly would require a significant amount of time to review each row in detail.
-However, I’ve decided to timebox this task, and for the purpose of this assignment, I will proceed knowing that we’ve already done as thorough a job as possible cleaning the data while preserving as much of it as we could.
+However, I’ve decided to timebox this task, and for the purpose of this assignment, I will proceed knowing that I’ve already done as thorough a job as possible cleaning the data while preserving as much of it as I could.
 Additionally, in some cases changing the station ID in the final station lookup table could result in missing rows when the join is performed with the trips table.
 This is another reason why I have decided to hold off on cleaning the final station lookup table data further.